 You’re thrown straight into the thick of a large battle playing as Leonidas.
 It’s an impressive introduction that, while the framerate takes a hit playing on the Xbox One, clearly under strain, this gives a nice sneak peak of the big conquest battles that will appear later in the game.
 You’ll soon be able to pick between either Kassandra or Alexios as your playable character.
 This is the first time in the series where you can choose to play exclusively as a male or female protagonist, while introducing the player to one of the many choices you will have to make throughout the game.
 The overall story is pretty good, playing as a journey that will take you across ancient Greece to find your missing family.
 I played as Alexios, and the voice acting was generally strong with some parts sounding less than impressive.
 There were plenty of strong story beats that were pretty emotional, while also developing Alexios as a character.
 By the end of the story I can honestly say I was quite attached to the characters, Alexios in particular.
 What’s better is that the present-day segments are far and few between, I was only ever out of the animus about 2 or 3 times in total and to be fair, they weren’t that bad and gave you extra lore information if you really wanted it.

 The many characters that you’ll meet across Greece are mixed in quality.
 Some of the standouts are Sokrates, the well-known classical philosopher who’s just as confusing and going on about philosophy in as many situations as he can.
 He is a true joy to come across in quests.
-Or Alkibiades, the suave man you interrupt mid-orgy and from that point on, tries to seduce you every chance he can get.
+Or Alkibiades, the suave man you interrupt in a private situation and from that point on, tries to seduce you every chance he can get.
 He is such a character, very memorable and there are quite a few hilarious moments when he’s around.
 Now, not every person you meet is great and well written, there are many characters that you will instantly forget just because they aren’t very interesting, or the voice acting is utterly poor.
 It is a mixed bag to say the least, but this is common in many open world games, so it is to be expected.

 The combat has been refined and improved from what it was in Origins which I thought was satisfying then.
 Although the general mechanics remain the same, requiring you to actually take into consideration your weapons reach and where your placed around the enemy to deal more damage.
 Instead of filling up a gauge that allows you to perform a strong attack depending on the weapon type, you now unlock a range of abilities that cost specific amounts of the gauge that fills up every time you deal damage.
 It definitely adds more of an RPG style system which is much appreciated.
 Speaking of which, the stats-based loot system is back and largely remains the same as it was in Origins, although there didn’t really need to be any changes as it was fine how it was.
 However, some may not like this system as you will constantly be required to switch out your equipment for higher level stuff, otherwise you will be underpowered.
 Although you can upgrade your equipment to the current level, it costs a lot resources especially for legendary gear, so it is better to save it until you reach the max level to choose the specified gear to upgrade.